Regardless of the temperature, the benefits of taking a bath have been scientifically proven and can ensure optimal health of the mind and body.

 While whiskey is in itself a classic spirit, its popularity has certainly ebbed and flowed over the years.
 During the prohibition of the 1920s and ‘30s, whiskey distillers were forced to either stop producing or produce underground, leading to many distilleries to fold.
 Whiskey was severely impacted and inventory reached all-time lows.
 Prohibition ended in late 1933, but whiskey’s run was short-lived as World War II required more grain (and money).
 With limited resources, additional distilleries were forced to shut down.
 This had a huge effect on the popularity of whiskey as it was not readily available and consequently fell out of fashion.
 Even after the war ended and distilleries began operating again, whiskey remained on the outs.
 Spirits like gin, and in the 1970s vodka, had taken whiskey’s place as the drink of choice for the masses, thus adding to the idea of whiskey as the drink of generations past.
-In fact, some brands like Old GrandDad, have even capitalized on this by using imagery of old men enjoying their whiskey as a main selling point, which to an extent has worked for them.
+In fact, some brands like Old GrandDad, have even capitalized on this by using imagery of old men enjoying their whiskey as the main selling point, which to an extent has worked for them.

 Take the brands Laphroaig and Macallan, for example.
 These brands have developed proprietary aged blends products to enhance their luxury appeal, notoriety, and price.
-To this day, these are still considered top notch brands for whiskey drinkers and are brought out for many special occasions.
+To this day, these are still considered top-notch brands for whiskey drinkers and are brought out for many special occasions.

 Becoming more than just a drink of the past or a way to celebrate a special occasion, whiskey is enjoying a renaissance and has once again become the drink of choice for many.

-Brands like Laphroaig, Macallan, and Glenfiddich maintain the image (and taste) of high end
+Brands like Laphroaig, Macallan, and Glenfiddich maintain the image (and taste) of high-end

-whiskeys, and mid-tier brands like Knob Creek, Bulleit, Basil Hayden and Jack Daniels are helping to usher in whiskey to the 21st century.
+whiskeys, and mid-tier brands like Knob Creek, Bulleit, Basil Hayden, and Jack Daniels are helping to usher in whiskey to the 21st century.
 How?
 By making whiskey a necessity for the

 modern man’s lifestyle.